Kelly-Cooper/rust-practice/docs/index.md

 `cd name`

 `cargo build`
-//compile
+compile

 `./target/debug/name #`
-//create executable, use debug while working
+create executable, use debug while working

 `cargo run`
-//use run when done working
+use run when done working

 `cargo check`
-//make sure - quality check
+make sure - quality check

 `cargo build --release`
-//creates executable in target/release rather than target/debug.
+Creates executable in target/release rather than target/debug.
+Compiles with optimizations
-//compiles with optimizations

 `const`
-//to declare constant
+declare constant

 `let`
-//to declare variable
+declare variable

-//constants can be declared in any scope - set to constant expression
-      //not to the result of a function call or a value that can be computed at runtime
+Constants can be declared in any scope - set to constant expression not to the result of a function call or a value that can be computed at runtime